xRaisenx/aichatbot/actionable_todo.md

     *   Review and update all project documentation (`README.md`, `actionable_todo.md`, `progress.md`, API docs, architectural diagrams) to reflect the final state of the application.
     *   *Reasoning:* Ensures the project is well-documented for future maintenance and development.

 By following this prioritized and sequenced TODO list, the Planet Beauty AI Chatbot project can be developed in a stable, scalable, and maintainable way.
+Debugging the product retrieval issue (likely related to index configuration/querying) will be necessary before completing Phase 3.5 and Phase 5.